Alien Ears Review

 I mentioned a little while ago that I wanted to do a review on a pair of IEM‘s (in-ear monitors) that I received back in September.
-Now that I’ve had them for a while, I wanted to let others know about my experience.
+Now that I’ve had them for a while, I wanted to let others know about my experience and do an Alien Ears IEM review.

 Disclaimer: I was not asked by this company to do this review.
 I’m doing this because I hope my experience might be beneficial to others who are in the market for IEM’s. (**2016 Update.
 As of 2016, I am currently a Westone Endorsed Artist and recommend you check out THIS PAGE for more info**)